ProdByIntensez/Galaxy-Clicker-v1.2/README.md

 Galaxy was a free AutoClicker that we did a long time ago with my friend Joaquin.
 Enjoy.

+Note: It is fully coded in C++ and is totally external.
-Note: The clicker is a little shit XD
+Note1: The clicker is a little shit XD.